About The Hyatt Credit Card

 Several of the most recent reviews pointed out the Hyatt Card is great for people who travel a lot, and we tend to agree.

 If you purchase your airline tickets through an airline’s website and you spend a decent amount of money at Hyatt properties, you can rack up all kinds of points on this card.

-Our Conclusions: How Does the Hyatt Card Stack Up to the Competition?
+Our Conclusions: How Does The Hyatt Credit Card Stack Up to the Competition?

-We think by now you’ve got a pretty good feel for the Hyatt Card, whose biggest benefits are related to the Hyatt Gold Passport (soon to be World of Hyatt) loyalty program.
+We think by now you’ve got a pretty good feel for the Hyatt Card, whose biggest benefits are related to the World of Hyatt loyalty program.

 If you like staying at Hyatt hotels, then there’s no better card out there than this one.

-The Chase Sapphire Preferred lets transfer your points to the Gold Passport program, but its annual fee is $20 higher, and you don’t get the free night on your cardmember anniversary.
+The Chase Sapphire Preferred lets you transfer your points to the World of Hyatt program, but its annual fee is $20 higher, and you don’t get the free night on your cardmember anniversary.

 However, one of the things that we like about the Hyatt Card is that you don’t need that many points to book a room.
 Their lowest category requires 5,000 points, with the next two tiers requiring 8,000 and 12,000 points.

 If you’re a family of three, you can expect to spend at least 25,000 points a year on your card, which, when combined with your anniversary night, could get you six free nights.

 Having a hard time deciding whether or not the Hyatt Card is a good fit for you?